Dlang-UPB/D-Summer-School/docs/advanced-meta/template-specializations.md

 ---
-title: Template Specialisations
+title: Template Specializations
 parent: Advanced Meta-Programming
 nav_order: 5
 ---
-# Template Specialisations
+# Template specializations

-[Template specialisations](https://dlang.org/spec/template.html#parameters_specialization) are a means to restrict the types with which one can instantiate a template.
+[Template specializations](https://dlang.org/spec/template.html#parameters_specialization) are a means to restrict the types with which one can instantiate a template.
 They are created by adding `: <type>` after declaring a template type, like so:
 ```d
 void foo(T : SomeType)(T data)
 ```

-The compiler will use this template only when its argument is of type `SomeType` or of a type that inherits from it.
+The compiler will use this template only when its argument is of type `SomeType` or of a type that is is implicitly convertible to it.
 This is useful when you want to perform specific operations on the template types that require certain properties or methods.
 Without the specialisation, if we were to instantiate `foo` incorrectly, the compiler would emit an error from inside the function.
 This is confusing for library functions as the errors look unrelated to the code calling the function.